Table of Contents

 Set stricter measures on the protection of lien rights.

-Remember that whether you get paid or not will depend on so many things that are currently out of your control, which is why you need to protect your lien rights so that you don’t get caught up by stray bullets.
+Remember that whether you get paid will depend on so many things currently out of your control, which is why you need to protect your lien rights so that you don’t get caught up by stray bullets.
 To do this, you must send preliminary notices on all your jobs.
 With other contractors under significant cash stress and others filing for bankruptcy, and all the payment and job delays coming your way, these notices will protect you.
 Send those notices to avoid being stiff.

 Keep an eye out for payment behaviors and changes from the general contractors.